 The schedule presents information on the District's required contribution, the amounts actually contributed and any excess or deficiency related to the required contribution.
 In the future, as data becomes available, 10 years of information will be presented.

 NOTE 2: EXCESS OF EXPENDITURES OVER APPROPRIATIONS

-Excesses of expenditures over appropriations, by major object accounts, occurred in the general fund:
+There were no excesses of expenditures over appropriations, by major object accounts, in the general fund.